 24. Oakland Raiders - Quincy Wilson, CB, Florida (6'1" 215) *

 Wilson is one of three Florida defensive backs (along with fellow cornerback Jalen "Teez" Tabor and safety Marcus Maye) who could be selected in the first round of the 2017 NFL Draft.
 The upcoming pro days, team interviews, and combine results will likely help separate the top tier of corners, but at this point Wilson looks like one of the best.

 25. Houston Texans - O.J.
 Howard, TE, Alabama (6'4" 255)

 Howard is an ideal fit for the modern tight end role, an excellent blocker with great size and enough speed and agility to be an effective pass receiver, as demonstrated in the 2015 College Football Playoff championship game.
 Texans TE C.J.
-Fiedorowicz has had some good games this season, but he will be entering his final year under contract in 2017.
-And, to be sure it would be interesting to see what Houston could do with both Fiedorowicz and Howard in its offense next season.
+Fiedorowicz has had some good games this past season, but he will be entering his the final year of his contract this fall.
+And, to be sure, it would be interesting to see what Houston could do with both Fiedorowicz and Howard in its offense.